Welcome to the female says.

-Thank you so much for visiting, sharing and supporting my dream 🙂
+Thank you for visiting, sharing and supporting my work ❤ x

 Recent Blog Posts…

 The Breakup Monologues 💔 by Rosie Wilby.
 I have been through a few break ups, which have all been so so different.
 Rosie Wilby uses her own experience, the stories of others and academia to navigate all kinds of breakups which we go through.
 Wilby is honest, open, vulnerable and quite hilarious as she takesContinue reading “The Breakup Monologues”

 A rather ‘tame’ trip for me and my other half was our summer trip to London!
 My partner’s first time in the capital unfortunately was not as wild as we wanted, as I have been recovering from surgery, but we still went all out to enjoy our five day break.
 We managed to get trainsContinue reading “Our Trip to London”

 Recently I have found myself increasingly interested in the language used by ‘culty’ people and establishments: so much so that I have been throwing the word ‘cult’ around haphazardly.
 For instance, watching my mum scan every goddamn thing she puts in her shopping trolly to check the ‘syns’ (not to be confused with ‘sins’ whichContinue reading “‘a cult is like porn: you know it when you hear it’”

 Hello I’m Niamh.
 I am an active blogger and recently published writer.
 I had my first chapter ‘Linguistics and the Feminist Label’ published by Badger and Seal in 2021.
 I am a bachelor of Linguistics and a fully qualified TEFL teacher.
 I identify as a lesbian and love my queer community.
 I love fashion, travel and reading non-fiction books, which I review regularly on instagram.
 I currently work in golf club management (don’t ask).